 Instagram is the ideal venue to make photos pop, as well as to get them shared and looked at.
 Greece happens to be one country that gets a lot of Instagram tributes, and it’s no wonder why.
 The seas are clear, the villages an idyllic white wash and the sandy beaches hold a brilliant golden sheen.

 For all of the lovers of Greece out there, we’ve compiled a list of 10 of the most instagrammed spots in the country.
-Take a look and decide for yourself where you want to visit next.
+Looking at a last minute break to Greece?
+Take a look and decide for yourself what island where you want to visit next.

 The hills and cliffs of Ios Island make for the perfect photo opportunity.
 Completely picturesque, moments in Ios Island look like they’ve come straight out of a postcard, especially this one.
 The sun setting over the rolling hills, the traditional Grecian white-washed buildings and the stillness of the Aegean Sea make this picture, and Ios island an Instagram winner.